Become a humanitarian aid worker abroad

 Logistics professionals work in the Logistics Emergency Response Unit.

-The Finnish Red Cross also deploys logistics experts to international operations.
+The Finnish Red Cross also deploys logistics experts to other international operations.
 Learn more about the tasks here.

 Typical tasks for logisticians in disaster relief include setting up warehouses, arranging transport, managing importation of relief items and stock reporting.
 That is why we need logisticians with wide professional competencies.